Scalingo/developers-documentation/_scalingo_api/apps.md

 * `app.sticky_session`: boolean to enable or disable sticky session on the application
 * `app.router_logs`: boolean to enable or disable the router logs on the application
 * `app.stack_id`: string that changes your application stack
+* `app.project_id`: ID of the project to which the application belongs.

 ||| col |||